 The usual and the more unusual came to mind, cattle, sheep, llamas . . . until they were driving along the A272 between Petworth and Midhurst and saw vineyards by established producers such as Nyetimber and Upperton.
 They realised that their fields at their home in Trotton were on the same belt of green sand together with similar south facing slopes.

 They produced their first still white wine in 2015, their Brilliant Bacchus with a dash of Pinot Gris.
 It immediately won a Silver Medal at the Sommeliers Wine Awards 2017.
-Their second harvest in 2016 produced the same result this year.
-They are not sure whether their 2017 will produce the hat trick but they hope so.
+Their second harvest in 2016 produced the same result.
+2017 was a difficult harvest so they were not confident about the hat trick . . . but while it wasn’t a Silver Medal they were awarded the only English Bronze so they were very happy with that!

 Watch this vineyard.
 It’s small but you know the saying . . . ‘big things come in small packages’.